What to know about the real estate tycoon sentenced to death in Vietnam's largest fraud case

 WHO IS TRUONG MY LAN?

-Lan was born in 1956 and started out helping sell cosmetics with her mother, a Chinese businesswoman, in Ho Chi Minh city’s oldest market, according to state media outlet Tien Phong.
+Lan was born in 1956 and started out helping sell cosmetics with her mother, a Chinese entrepreneur, in Ho Chi Minh city’s oldest market, according to state media outlet Tien Phong.

 She and her family established the Van Thinh Phat company in 1992, when Vietnam shed its state-run economy in favor of a more market-oriented one that was open to foreigners.
 Over the years VTP grew to become one of Vietnam’s richest real estate firms.